weiweihuanghuang/ShowSmoothNodeAngleAndProportion/README.md

-# Show Smooth Node Angle and Proportion
+# Show Smooth Node Angle and Ratio

 ![](/images/preview.png)

 This is a plugin for the [Glyphs font editor](https://glyphsapp.com/).
+It is based on [Show Smooth Node Angle and Proportion](https://github.com/harbortype/ShowSmoothNodeAngleAndProportion) by [harbortype](https://github.com/harbortype/ShowSmoothNodeAngleAndProportion).

 One of the most common problems when designing multiple master and variable fonts is kinks.
-They happen when you have **three points in a line that have different angles between masters AND have different proportions between points**.
+They happen when you have **three points in a line that have different angles between masters AND have different proportions between points** show as a ratio.
 If all of the above is true, you will get kinks in interpolations. [(Read this tutorial for more info.)](https://glyphsapp.com/tutorials/multiple-masters-part-2-keeping-your-outlines-compatible)

 This reporter plugin will highlight the nodes that may produce kinks in yellow.
-When you select it, it will tell you the angle between the handles and their proportions.
+When you select it, it will tell you the angle between the handles and the ratio.
 If any one of the values match the other masters (becoming light gray), a kink will not happen.

 The labels will have different colors depending on what’s happening on the other masters: